craigfrancis/php-is-literal-rfc/readme-v2.md

 While I want more programmers to use Static Analysis, it's not realistic to expect all PHP programmers to always use these tools, and for all PHP code to be updated so Static Analysis can run the strictest checks, and use no baseline (using the JetBrains surveys; in [2021](https://www.jetbrains.com/lp/devecosystem-2021/php/#PHP_do-you-use-static-analysis) only 33% used Static Analysis; and [2022](https://www.jetbrains.com/lp/devecosystem-2022/php/#what-additional-quality-tools-do-you-use-regularly-if-any-) shows a similar story with 33% (at best) using PHPStan/Psalm/Phan; where the selected programmers for both surveys are 3 times more likely to use Laravel than WordPress).

 Also, it can be tricky to get current Static Analysis tools to cover every case.
 For example, they don't currently support [recursive type checking](https://stackoverflow.com/questions/71861442/php-static-analysis-and-recursive-type-checking), or [get a value-object to conditionally return a type](https://stackoverflow.com/questions/72231302/phpstan-extension-dynamic-return-types-with-value-objects).
-In contrast, both are [easy with the is_literal_string() function](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/examples/sql-orm.php#L60).
+In contrast, both are [easy with the LiteralString type](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/examples/sql-orm.php#L60).

 ### Taint Checking